CuiH/Blog/_posts/2017-08-16-HashMap in Java 8.md

 title:       "HashMap in Java 8"
 date:        2017-08-16 21:00:00 -0500
 tags:        java
-description: "Analyzing the source code of HashMap in JDK 1.8, and comparing it with the previous implementation."
+description: "Analyzing the source code of HashMap in JDK 1.8, and comparing it with the previous version."
 ---

 ## Overview